Anti-Bengali sentiment: Silapathar massacre (1983)

 In Silapathar, undivided Lakhimpur district, Assam, Bengali Hindus had been residents for two decades, as an ethnic minority in the region.
 In February 1983, Assamese mobs attacked the Bengali villagers with machetes, bows and arrows, burnt houses, and destroyed several bridges which connected the remote area.
 The villagers escaped into the jungle, and spent days without adequate food or shelter.
 Journalist Sabita Goswami claimed that according to government sources, more than 1,000 people were killed in the clashes.
 The survivors fled to Arunachal Pradesh.

 Nellie massacre (1983)

 In the assembly elections of 1983, Indira Gandhi gave the right to vote to 4 million immigrants from Bangladesh.
-After the decision, the All Assam Students Union launched a pogrom on 18 February 1983, attacking Bengalis in 14 villages.
+After the decision, the AASU launched a pogrom on 18 February 1983, attacking Bengali Muslims in 14 villages.
 The massacre claimed the lives of 2,191 people, with unofficial figures estimating more than 10,000 dead.
 No one was held responsible for these mass killings as a part of the 1985 Assam Accord.

-Other instances during Assamese language movement and Assam movement

-In 1972, during the Assamese language movement, Bengali were mostly targeted.
-In Gauhati University, Bengali Hindus were attacked.
-Around 14,000 Bengali Hindus fled to West Bengal and elsewhere in the North East.

-Agitation in 1979 led to frequent curfews and strikes called by the AASU and other local organisations.
-Trains were attacked, and central government employees of the Oil and Natural Gas Commission, Indian Airlines, and the Railways were intimidated and asked to leave the state.

-Various incidents of unrest occurred, including a young Assamese man stabbing his childhood Bengali friend, who had just joined the Indian Air Force, to death in the middle of the street.
-Bengali settlements were attacked throughout the Brahmaputra Valley.
-In 1983, Bengali Hindus were attacked numerous times during the anti-foreign agitation.
-Abusive graffiti targeting Bengali Hindus became commonplace and Assamese rioters referred to former West Bengal chief minister Jyoti Basu as the "Bastard son of Bengal".
-Effigies of then- West Bengal Chief Minister, Jyoti Basu, hung from light posts and trees.

 2000 onwards

 On 1 November 2018, five Bengali Hindus were killed on the banks of Brahmaputra near Kherbari village in the Tinsukia district of Assam.
 United Liberation Front of Asom were suspected to be responsible for the massacre.

-In 2021, two Bengali Muslims were killed during an eviction drive by the Government of Assam.
+In 2021, two Bengali Muslims were killed during an eviction drive by the government of Assam.

-Discrimination against Bengalis

-Bengali Hindus living in Assam are routinely called 'Bangladeshis' and harassed.
-Bengali Hindus(previously) and chiefly Bengali Muslim Settlers are being targeted by Assamese nationalist organisations and political parties from time to time.
-They are discriminatively tagged as Bongal (outsider Bengalis) in the context of Assam's linguistic politics.